-There have been many tax law changes lately.
-Due to this, it may be worth your time and money to pay for training courses that will teach you and your staff about these modifications.
+Due to recent tax law changes, it may be worthwhile to pay for training courses that will teach you and your staff about updated accounting practices and rules.

 5. Location or Facilities

-If you’re currently be crammed into a small location, you could move to a larger space, or open an office in another city that is popular for your target niche.
+If your accounting firm is currently crammed into a small location, you could move to a larger space, or open an office in another city that is popular for your target niche.
 You might also consider converting from leasing to owning your own commercial property.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.